Schloss Höhenried: Munich in exchange for Höhenried

-Site plan of the Schloss Höhenried estate (construction planning situation of 2019).
+Site plan of the Schloss Höhenried Estate (construction planning situation of 2019).
 Wilhelmina Busch always called Schloss Höhenried her replacement for the house at 27 Von-der-Tann-Strasse in Munich, which had been demolished at the request of the state.
 This was her personal justification for her claim to the building permit in the Höhenrieder Park.

 On 24 September 1932, August Eduard Scharrer died.
 The following year, Wilhelmina Busch married her doctor, Carl Borchard.
 She now concentrated fully on her dream of building a castle in Höhenried.
 Chance came to her aid.

 Adolf Hitler had ordered that the widening of the Von-der-Tann-Strasse in Munich had to be completed by the opening of the Haus der Deutschen Kunst on 18 July 1937.
 The street was to be widened from 11 meters to 27 meters and thus developed into a Via Triumphalis.
 Therefore, the private properties numbers 17 to 27 on the south side of the street had to be demolished by the end of March 1937 at the latest.
 Wilhelmina Busch was the owner of house number 27, which she had purchased in 1926 for 90,000 Reichsmarks.
 She initially asked for a price of 272,000 Reichsmarks from the state of Bavaria.
 However, finally she agreed on 175,000 Reichsmarks on the condition, that the state of Bavaria grants her the building permit for Schloss Höhenried and the permits for the import of the building materials (Germany had already imposed restrictions on raw materials in 1937, which also applied to imports).
-Otherwise, she threatened to personally contact Adolf Hitler, whom she knew and whom her first husband had supported financially in the 1920s, and to move back to the United States.
+Otherwise, she threatened to personally contact Adolf Hitler – whom she knew and whom her first husband had supported financially in the 1920s – and to move back to the United States.
 Due to her considerable wealth and social influence reaching into the highest circles of politics and business, the threat had the desired effect.
 She received the building permit for Schloss Höhenried, and the German state continued to reap large profits from Wilhelmina Busch's American foreign currency.

-A memo in the Munich State Archives states: "The matter is now resolved without the need for a complicated expropriation process and further inconvenience."
+A memorandum held in the Munich State Archives, addressed to the Minister President of Bavaria, at the time called Reichsstatthalter, Franz, Ritter von Epp, states: "The matter has been definitively settled, thereby obviating the necessity of a formal expropriation procedure and additional measures."